Programming-Competitions/AIMO-Competition/README.md

  - for all the multi-shot fuzzes, sort the multishot by descending order, most similar towards the top
  - play with the model and make base prompts, Gemini/GPT-4 with evoprompt makes new ones for us, need heavy prompt diversity, (High temp+repetition?)
  - someone test reframe the questions for the bot to see where it goes wrong
+ - DPO for Math?
+Correct/Incorrect solutions?
+ - FT like orca-math did, bascially just SFT once, then KTO, then KTO again, if no KTO then double DPO, (make synthetic pairs for DPO)

 **hmm possible path forward**